Manish Sagar, MD

 Biography

 Another focus in the lab is to decipher correlate of immune protection.
 Even though infants are exposed to infected breast milk, only a small proportion (around 30%) acquire HIV-1 from their infected mother in the absence of antiretroviral protection.
-We hypothesize that maternally acquired antibodies present in the infant prevent HIV-1 acquisition either through neutralization or antibody dependent cellular cytotoxicity against the variants circulating in the maternal breast milk.
+The lab hypothesizes that maternally acquired antibodies present in the infant prevent HIV-1 acquisition either through neutralization or antibody dependent cellular cytotoxicity against the variants circulating in the maternal breast milk.
 Defining the immune correlate of protection will have important implications for HIV-1 vaccine design.
-Our work focuses on understanding HIV-1 envelope and host antibody evolution and impact on disease pathogenesis.
+Their work focuses on understanding HIV-1 envelope and host antibody evolution and impact on disease pathogenesis.

 Dr. Sagar has served on numerous committees including NIH study sections and Doris Duke Charitable Foundation Early Career Development Award Review Committee.
 He is an active member of the Infectious Diseases Society of America (IDSA).